alttch/eva3/doc/lm/macros.rst

 Macros and security
 -------------------

-As all Python features are available for the macros, including the execution of the external programs or working with any local files, code of the macros should be edited only by the system administrator.
+As all Python features are available for macros, including execution of external programs or working with any local files, the code of macros should be edited only by system administrator.

-If access permissions to the individual macros are configured via API keys, you should take into account the following: if macro runs other macros using :ref:`run<m_run>` function, these macros will be executed even if the API key allows to run only the initial macro.
+If access permissions to individual macros are configured via API keys, you should take into account the following: if a macro runs other macros using :ref:`run<m_run>` function, these macros will be executed even if the API key allows to run only the initial macro.